-Prior authorization (PA) is the process the agency uses to authorize a service before it is provided to a client.
+Prior authorization (PA) is the process HCA uses to authorize a service before it is provided to a client.
 The PA process applies to covered services and is subject to client eligibility and program limitations.

-Services requiring PA
+Services requiring prior authorization

-The agency requires PA for all Alien Medical Program emergency assistance, including:
+HCA requires PA for all Alien Medical Program emergency assistance, including: